esi-neuroscience/EyeLinkServer/README.md

 ========================

-The ARCADE *EyeLinkServer* serves and monitors the eye position acquired via the ethernet interface of EyeLink® eye trackers (https://www.sr-research.com).
+The ARCADE *EyeLinkServer* serves and monitors the eye position acquired via the ethernet interface of EyeLink eye trackers (https://www.sr-research.com).
 It is part of the application suite ARCADE (http://github.com/esi-neuroscience/arcade).
 Binary releases and documentation are distributed as part of the ARCADE.
 A MATLAB interface to the EyeLinkServer is also provided in ARCADE.